MoisesTabar/FlightSearcherAPI/voice_output_structure.md

 2. **Field types**: Change data types or add validation rules
 3. **Examples**: Add more examples to guide the AI's extraction logic
 4. **Confidence criteria**: Define what constitutes high/medium/low confidence
-5. **Passenger types**: If provided with "Infants_In_Lap" or "Infants_In_Seat", convert to "Infants In Lap" or "Infants In Seat" in the output JSON
+5. **Passenger types**: If provided with "Infants_In_Lap" or "Infants_In_Seat", convert to "Infants In Lap" or "Infants In Seat" in the output JSON,
+6. **Children specification**: If provided with "Children In / On Lap" or "Children In / On Seat", convert to "Infants On Lap" or "Infants In Seat" in the output JSON

 Save this file and the voice endpoint will use it as a reference for structuring the AI's output.